csu-applied-category-theory/csu-applied-category-theory.github.io/index.md

 # Current Topics

-In Fall 2023, we will be exploring TBD!
+In Fall 2023, we will be exploring Program design as Math: introduction to types, categories for functional programming, the algebra of an API.

 # Past Topics